Code-Institute-Submissions/MS2-Covid-Tracker-1/README.md

 # BUGS:

  * For the Province List.
 The data on the CONFIRMED, DEATHS, and RECOVERED is not being updated when the province is chosen.
 Instead, its only updating when the dropdown is clicked.
-  - This was fixed by changing the location of the resetvalue methods
+  - This was resolved by adding a button to trigger the event listener function.

  * The bar chart looks squeezed when it’s viewed in smaller screens.
   - This was resolved by moving the chart’s label to the top.